FedeMandelli/TrackAnalysis/readme.md

 # TrackAnalysis

-#### A set of custom scripts to analyse the flight of mosquitoes
+## Description

----
+TrackAnalysis is a set of custom scripts to analyse the flight of mosquitoes.

 Given a csv file with a list of points in a 3D plane (X,Y,Z) representing a path (in the specific case, the flight of a mosquito), the different scripts will output different analysis, such as: